samjarman/Hoist/README.md

 Hoist
 =====

 Hoist client library for iOS.
 Allows for interactions for all API from [Hoist](http://www.hoistapps.com).
+It relies on the amazing [AFNetworking](https://github.com/AFNetworking/AFNetworking)
 <hr>

 ####To set up: